fictionco/fiction/@docs/getting-started/introduction/index.md

 A few key characteristics of Factor:

-- **Easy Plugins and Themes** - Factor uses a special architecture that allows plugins and themes to 'just work.'
-Add a plugin and then customize, no integration steps.
+- **(Really) Easy Plugins and Themes** - Work with a special architecture that allows you to add new functionality in seconds with plugins and themes to 'just work.'
-- **No Functional Limitations** - A full stack system means power and simplicity.
-No more APIs or serverless functions for everything.
+- **Server & App in One Environment** - Use a full stack system that combines everything you need from endpoints (auth, ssr) with a robust client-side app framework.
+This reduces the need for external APIs and simplifies your app's structure as you build advanced features.
-- **Javascript Only** - Build only with Javascript and Javascript friendly tech (JSON, Mongo, Typescript).
+- **Javascript Focused** - JavaScript is the most popular and actively developed tool for the web.
+Life is much simpler when you only need to worry JavaScript and JavaScript-focused complementary frameworks (MongoDB, Vue, TypeScript, Webpack).
-- **Modern Portability and Scalability** - Do things that your friends building PHP apps can only dream of...
+- **Modern Portability and Scalability** - Use modern technology that allows applications to be massively easier to scale and work with in different environments.
+Do things that your friends building PHP apps can only dream of...
-- **Best Practices** - Built on non-biased open-source tech from developers just like us: Vue, Mongo, Node, Express.
+- **Open-Source Focused (No SaaS)** - Use an architecture is designed to help you avoid the risks, costs and complication associated with external APIs and services.
+Build on an open-source stack and increase your chances of success in the long-term.

 Here is a comparison table to help you quickly see how things compare: